nicolau-pro/datto/README.md

-# datto React app
+# datto React app (re-factored)

 Clone to a folder.
 Then in that folder run:
 [npm install][npm start]

 To edit the state click on the names of the energy sources and type.
-To delete an energy source from the state simply click the red X button.
+To delete an energy source from the state simply click the X button.

 Notes:

-    - Aside element would inlcude a router approach with link elements in react
+    - Aside element would inlcude a React router approach with link elements but for now it uses an external JSON file as setup

-    - If item list is too big I would change the listener to ul in Content.jsx